Liujuntong0204/LightGNNfuxian/README.md

 ![image](https://github.com/user-attachments/assets/86c731fc-c44e-4b6b-ac4b-3f87748c476c)

+## News

+- [2025/01] LightGNN's code has been released.
+More exciting features are being developed.
+Stay tuned!
+- [2024/10] LightGNN has been accepted by _WSDM 2025_ conference.

 ## 1. Abstract
 Graph neural networks (GNNs) have demonstrated superior performance in collaborative recommendation through their ability to conduct high-order representation smoothing, effectively capturing structural information within users' interaction patterns.
 However, existing GNN paradigms face significant challenges in scalability and robustness when handling large-scale, noisy, and real-world datasets.
 To address these challenges, we present LightGNN, a lightweight and distillation-based GNN pruning framework designed to substantially reduce model complexity while preserving essential collaboration modeling capabilities.
 Our LightGNN framework introduces a computationally efficient pruning module that adaptively identifies and removes redundant edges and embedding entries for model compression.
 The framework is guided by a resource-friendly hierarchical knowledge distillation objective, whose intermediate layer augments the observed graph to maintain performance, particularly in high-rate compression scenarios.
 Extensive experiments on public datasets demonstrate LightGNN's effectiveness, significantly improving both computational efficiency and recommendation accuracy.
 Notably, LightGNN achieves an 80% reduction in edge count and 90% reduction in embedding entries while maintaining performance comparable to more complex state-of-the-art baselines.
 The implementation of our LightGNN model is available at the github repository: https://github.com/HKUDS/LightGNN.